Our Favorite Intuitive Eating Books, Podcasts, and More!

 Grieving the Thin Ideal by Made On a Generous Plan

-Calm App - mindfulness can be a powerful tool, especially when connecting with our bodies.
-Check out the Body Scan and Calm Body meditations on this app!
+Calm - Mindfulness can be a powerful tool, especially when connecting with our bodies and calming the mind.
+The Calm app offers a variety of guided meditations, sleep stories, and relaxation techniques.
+We especially love the Body Scan and Calm Body meditations for grounding and tuning into physical sensations.

 Curate your social media.
 We internalize images and messages that we’re repeatedly exposed to.
 Unfollow accounts that make you feel negatively towards yourself only show one kind of body or promote one “right” way of eating and accounts that encourage dieting or weight loss.
 You can also choose to limit the use of social media altogether.